UselessGoblin/UselessGoblin/README.md

 - 👋 Hi, I’m @UselessGoblin
 - 👀 I’m interested in improving myself.
-- 🌱 I’m currently learning To further develope my skills in C# and Unity.
+- 🌱 I’m currently learning to further develope and expand my skillset in C# and Unity.
 - 💞️ I’m looking to collaborate on learning and how best to improve.
 - 📫 How to reach me on Discord @ UselessGoblin#2636.